Code-Institute-Submissions/nschloesserm-project1/README.md

 - __Sandwich Map__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
+  - The map provides an interactive way to see the best places to get a sandwich in each of Dublin's postal codes.
+It also shows the user where Sandwiches of Dublin has yet to find the best sandwich, encouraging them to give sugestions.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - This section is very useful in finding the best sandwiches in Dublin.

 ![Map](https://github.com/nschloesserm/project1/blob/5b63b554be099412a59fcaf39ab528314d5cf3bb/assets/images/map-page.png)

 - __Gallery__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page allows the sandwich loving user to see some images of some of the best sandwiches in the area, as well as get to have more intimate acces to the website owners and their sandwich adventures.

 ![gallery](https://github.com/nschloesserm/project1/blob/436a9022fa345b69b06a28c19f28d6bb59f88c5a/assets/images/gallery-page.png)